xodio/xod-xens/XEN-L004/README.md

 A quick-start node which represents an RFID/NFC module.
 Initializes the module and reads the UID of a detected card

-- [in] IRQ :: port — A port number for the interrupt request
+- [in] IRQ :: port — A port number used by the module to indicate that an NFC tag detected
 - [in] SCAN :: pulse = Continuously — Triggers scan for an NFC tag
 - [out] UID :: nfc-uid — The UID of a readed NFC tag
 - [out] OK :: pulse — Fires on successful reading